AOEpeople/aoe_technology_radar/README.md

 The generator is free to use under Open Source License - in fact there are already some other Radars published based on our Radar and there are also Contributions back.
 However, it would be nice to mention in radar that the generator is based on this repository.
+You do not need to clone or fork this repo unless you want to contribute back - instead use the generator as a dependency in your own project:

 ### Step 1: Create a new project